 Railroad companies have a responsibility to make crossings safe.
 When a railroad crossing is obstructed, the gates are faulty or inadequate, or warning systems are insufficient or ineffective, the railroad company may be liable.
 The same is true if a train operator has limited view of a crossing or an approaching train.

-Train derailments can cause serious injuries and even fatalities to hundreds of people.
+Train derailments can cause serious injuries and death to hundreds of people.
 Several factors can cause train derailments, including faulty tracks or equipment, railroad employee negligence, heavy cargo loads or obstacles on the track.

 Most derailment accidents are subject to railroad safety investigations, which frequently find that railroad company negligence, rule violations or other reckless conduct were factors; including mechanical failures, equipment issues, and employee negligence.